Members providing major support services for membership, leadership, and special interest groups.

 - Best Practices Committee

 - Coordinates program planning for ILA Annual Conference.
-Membership will be made up of individuals representing the diverse nature of our association with appointments for eighteen months.
+Membership will be made up of individuals representing the diverse nature of our association with appointments for sixteen months.

 - Diversity Committee